A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Abstract

 \section{Abstract}

-We introduce a framework for calculating greedy sparse approximations to signals based on elements of continuous wavelet systems.
-The method is based on an extension of the continuous wavelet theory.
-In the new theory, the signal space is embedded in larger abstract signal space, which we call the window-signal space.
-There is a canonical extension of the wavelet transform on the window-signal space, which is an isometric isomorphism from the window-signal space to a space of functions on phase space.
-Hence, the new framework is called a wavelet Plancherel theory, and the extended wavelet transform is called the wavelet-Plancherel transform.
-Since the wavelet-Plancherel transform is an isometric isomorphism, any operation on phase space can be pulled-back to an operation in the window-signal space.
-Using this pull-back property, it is possible to pull back a search for big wavelet coefficients to the window-signal space.
-We can thus avoid inefficient calculations on phase space, performing all calculations entirely in the window-signal space.
-We consider in this paper a matching pursuit algorithm based on this coefficient search approach.
-Our method has lower computational complexity than matching pursuit algorithms based on a naive coefficient search in continuous wavelet systems.
-Moreover, our method has comparable computational complexity to greedy discrete wavelet methods, while the resolution in phase space of our method is squared in comparison to discrete methods.
+We introduce an extension of continuous wavelet theory that enables an efficient implementation of multiplicative operators in the coefficient space.
+In the new theory, the signal space is embedded in a larger abstract signal space -- the so called window-signal space.
+There is a canonical extension of the wavelet transform to an isometric isomorphism between the window-signal space and the coefficient space.
+Hence, the new framework is called a wavelet-Plancherel theory, and the extended wavelet transform is called the wavelet-Plancherel transform.
+Since the wavelet-Plancherel transform is an isometric isomorphism, any operation in the coefficient space can be pulled-back to an operation in the window-signal space.
+It is then possible to improve the computational complexity of methods that involve a multiplicative operator in the coefficient space, by performing all computations directly in the window-signal space.
+As one example application, we show how continuous wavelet multipliers (also called Calder\'{o}n-Toeplitz Operators), with polynomial symbols, can be implemented with linear complexity in the resolution of the 1D signal.
+As another example, we develop a framework for efficiently computing greedy sparse approximations to signals based on elements of continuous wavelet systems.